maxHartman/Dextera/README.md

-# Motion-Control-2.0
+# Dextera - Senior Design Final Project
-This is a Senior Design project to create a voice-controlled robotic third arm for soldering.
+This is a project to create a voice-controlled robotic third arm for soldering.